TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/security.md

 ### Services

-The TIFS-MCU firmware that gets loaded on HSM provides the following services.
+The TIFS-MCU firmware that gets loaded on HSM provides the variety of services.
+For more information refer @ref DRIVERS_HSMCLIENT_PAGE

-* Get Version
-	- This service when invoked provides the version of the TIFS-MCU firmware loaded on HSM.
-Please refer to \ref DRIVERS_HSMCLIENT_GET_VERSION.

-* Get UID
-	- This service when invoked provides the unique identifier (UID) of the device.
-       Please refer to \ref DRIVERS_HSMCLIENT_GET_UID.
-* Set Firewall
-    - This service when invoked is used to configure MPU firewall regions.
-Please refer to \ref DRIVERS_HSMCLIENT_SET_FIREWALL.

 \endcond